Failsafe mode, factory reset, and recovery mode

 • A power-on sequence of lights that is specific to the device's bootloader

-• Then a fast 5-per-second blinking rhythm during two seconds, while router waits for user to trigger the failsafe mode, typically by a button press
+• Then a fast 5-per-second blinking rhythm during two seconds, while router waits for a button press

-• A slower, 2.5-per-second blink continuing to the end of boot, if the failsafe was not triggered and the normal boot continues
+• A slower, 2.5-per-second blink continuing to the end of normal boot, if the failsafe was not triggered

 Alternate for expert users: Wait (with a packet sniffer) for a special broadcast packet and press a button.
 The packet will be sent to destination address 192.168.1.255 port UDP 4919.
 The packet contains the text “Please press button now to enter failsafe”.
 So for example, in a terminal and using tcpdump, with the router connected to port eth0 of your computer, you would enter the command